Bake off redux: a review and experimental evaluation of recent time series classification algorithms: Time Series Classification Algorithms

 \subsubsection{Comparison of Convolution Based Approaches}

 Table~\ref{tab:rocket_family} highlights the key differences between the convolution based approaches.

-Hydra-MultiROCKET is the top performer, and is significantly better ranked than the next best, Multi-ROCKET.
+Figure~\ref{fig:convo} shows the average ranks of the convolution based classifiers.
+MultiROCKET-Hydra is the top performer, and is significantly better ranked than the next best, Multi-ROCKET.
 Table~\ref{tab:ConvolutionBased} and Figure~\ref{fig:convo_scatter}(a) show that the actual difference between the algorithms is small.
 Progress in the field is demonstrated by Figure~\ref{fig:convo_scatter}(b).
-Hydra-MR is nearly 2\% better on average than ROCKET, which itself was considered state of the art as recently as 2020~\cite{bagnall20hivecote1}.
+MR-Hydra is nearly 2\% better on average than ROCKET, which itself was considered state of the art as recently as 2020~\citep{bagnall20hivecote1}.